What is the Blender all about?

 We fully believe that Grace is best when we are intentionally multi-generational in our approach.
 Thus, on Sunday mornings, students who are in grades 8-12 are encouraged to participate in full adult service at Grace.
 This may look different for different students; some students serve in the children's ministry or the tech team, other student join together to go to service while some experience the music and teaching of worship with their family.

-Grace is blessed with students from a variety of high schools on the Northwest side, including Basis, Canyon del Oro, Homeschool, Ironwood Ridge, and Pusch Ridge Christian Academy.
-Middle School students come from Wilson, Casas, Cross, Coronado, Tortolita, and Pusch Ridge Christian.
+Grace is blessed with students from a variety of high schools on the Northwest side, including Basis, Canyon del Oro, homeschool, Ironwood Ridge, and Pusch Ridge Christian Academy.
+Middle School students come from Basis, Wilson, Casas, Cross, Coronado, Tortolita, and Pusch Ridge Christian.

 The youth staff is headed up by Chris Roberds, who is joined by a number of dedicated individuals who want to see students have fun and grow in their commitment to Christ.
 For more information, email Chris.